arnesson/cordova-plugin-firebase/README.md

 In this case, the user doesn't need to do anything in order for you to sign them in.

 **Parameters**:
-- {string} phoneNumber - phone number to verify
-- {integer} timeOutDuration - time to wait in seconds before timing out
 - {function} success - callback function to pass {object} credentials to as an argument
 - {function} error - callback function which will be passed a {string} error message as an argument
+- {string} phoneNumber - phone number to verify
+- {integer} timeOutDuration - (optional) time to wait in seconds before timing out
+- {string} fakeVerificationCode - (optional) to test instant verification on Android ,specify a fake verification code to return for whitelisted phone numbers.
+    - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.

 The success callback will be passed a credential object with the following properties:
 - instantVerification {boolean} - true if the Android device supports instant verification, in which case the verification code will be included in the credential object.